MyOS-Android/MyOS-Android.github.io/api/my.android.appstore/POLICY.md

-# Aurora Privacy Policy
+# App Store Privacy Policy
 ### Data collection using bug report tracking system.
 We implemented an automated bug reporting system that is transparent to the user.
-When Aurora crashes on an Android device, the user is shown a dialog containing a summary of the information.
+When AppStore crashes on an Android device, the user is shown a dialog containing a summary of the information.

 The user may now opt to send the full details to the us in order to allow us to identify and hopefully fix the bug.
-When a user clicks the send button, Aurora composes an e-mail containing the details, allowing users to read the data and check exactly what data could be sent to us.
+When a user clicks the send button, AppStore composes an e-mail containing the details, allowing users to read the data and check exactly what data could be sent to us.

 Users can remove or anonymize data which they do not want to be shared.